mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 Ruby on Rails is an MVC web application framework that became very popular more than 15 years ago, the number one language of hipsters in 2006.
 Many big and well-known applications such as Twitter, Heroku, AirBnB and GitHub were initially programmed with Rails, some of them still rely on Rails.
 JavaScript-based technologies slowly ate away at Rails' popularity after 2015, however, there is still a constant need for Rails developers on the job market, but there are very few developers who can master Rails.

 Try how it feels to program in a language whose prevailing design paradigm is the satisfaction of the application developer, and with an application framework that has solved the trivial but hard-to-decide issues (e.g. file names and directory structures) for you!
-You will also notice that, contrary to what the app developers of the new alliance think, not all apps have to be SPA, i.e. single page apps...
+You will also notice that, contrary to what the app developers of the new alliance think, not all apps have to be SPA, i.e. single page apps.

-The long-term Rails house [Kisko](https://www.kiskolabs.com/fi/) is the partner of the course.
+The long-term Rails house [Kisko](https://www.kiskolabs.com/en/) is the partner of the course.
 See [here](https://www.youtube.com/watch?v=P8THIRXnLGk) Kisko's Vesa and Antti's greetings to the course participants about why Rails is still the right technology choice for many projects in 2023.

 At 15th December those who have completed the course will have a Rails-inspired evening at Kisko's premises...